 Lebanese Chicken Shawarma – authentic, juicy & made at home

-Lebanese Chicken Shawarma isn’t a “kiosk everything-wrap.”
+Lebanese Chicken Shawarma isn't a 'kiosk everything-wrap.'
 The real thing is simpler—the secret is in the prep.
-Here’s the quiet oven trick and a step-by-step guide to true shawarma flavour.
+Here's the quiet oven trick and a step-by-step guide to true shawarma flavour.

 (Prep , Cook ) Servings: 3 Cuisine: Lebanese Category: Main course Halal-style

-Lebanese Chicken Shawarma served with toum – authentic shawarma wrap
+Lebanese Chicken Shawarma served with toum

 Method

-Lebanese Chicken Shawarma marinade: yogurt mixed with spices until smooth
+Shawarma marinade: yogurt mixed with spices

 Yogurt + spices: the base for Lebanese Chicken Shawarma.